amitsankhe/Jquery-SimpleSlider/README.md

 SimpleSlider
 ===============

-SimpleSlider is an Jquery-based Gallery.This gallery is specially design for product based websites.Gallery can display images, dives i.e. image and its description.
+SimpleSlider is a Jquery-based Gallery.This gallery is specially design for product based websites.Gallery can display images, dives i.e. image and its description.

 Compatibility: